 It’s important to have the right views over your data.
-OK, it’s more than important.
 Customizable dashboards help you see only the metrics that matter to you at any particular moment.
 Dashboards join up the dots for you and deliver the insights that are crucial to strategy.

 Imagine this: You export data from Facebook, Instagram, or elsewhere and analyze it all separately, working around data gaps, trying to put the jigsaw puzzle together and figure out what the heck is going on.
 Then you try to create a report that clearly visualizes the key data insights, the ones that are going to impact strategy.

-Or, imagine this: All your data is pulled onto your dashboard and unified.
+Or, imagine this: All your data is pulled your unified analytics dashboard.
 The dots are connected for you and the story the data is telling you is neatly translated and delivered in shareable, presentation-ready reports.

 With dashboards you can easily view all of your metrics in one spot.
 You have all the insights at your fingertips in real time.
 Marketing teams can stop worrying about messy or incomplete reporting, and instead set up automated, visual reports to share with higher-ups so everyone’s working from the same page.

-Social media analytics are essential to social media marketing.
+Social media analytics are essential to social media marketing and understanding a complete picture of the modern consumer.
 There’s no point in marketing if you cannot see whether you’re doing well or not.

 Measurement and analysis enables you to prove your impact, constantly improve performance, optimize budget, create strategy, and form genuine relationships with your audience that will nurture them through every touchpoint on the way to purchase.

-If you’re a content marketer, the message is clear: track, measure, analyze, and make sure you have the social media analytics tools to do it.
+If you’re a content, digital, growth, or social marketer, the message is clear: track, measure, analyze, and make sure you have the social media analytics tools to do it.

-Want to explore how Emplifi can help you power all of the different types of social media analytics that we covered in this post?
+Want to explore how Emplifi can help you connect the power of unified analytics?
 Request a demo today to speak with an Emplifi expert.